IBM-MIL/MILXtifyUtilities/README.md

 ## Usage

-*To view a more complete demo of using these utilities, check out the `AppDelegate.swift` file in this repo.*
+*To view a more complete demo of using these utilities, check out the SimplePush project under the Example directory.*

 #### Receiving Notifications
 1. Once you have received a notification through the `didReceiveRemoteNotification` method in AppDelegate, test to see if a Rich Notification ID is present.